All Episodes

 They go meet with tyrants.

-The tyrants are nice, they look human, and tell the senators whatever these idiot senators want to hear.
+They look human and tell the senators whatever these idiot senators want to hear.